Loose Threads: A Solo Exhibition by Daniel Canogar

 “Data surrounds us, and yet we can’t really see it in a way that is tangible, physical, and that allows us to wrap our minds around the expanding field of big data.
 We need to find ways of better understanding how data has infiltrated every aspect of our lives, so as to better harness it and use it in useful ways rather than be used by it.
 I believe art can help out in this regard.
 As an artist, I am not interested in data visualization but in using data to make art.”

 Plexus demonstrates the artist’s earliest interest in textiles and craftsmanship: his hand is multiplied, filling the screen with a collective choreography reminiscent of mass production processes.
-This key work represents a starting point for the subsequent pieces included in the show of the “dataworks” series, which incorporate generative behaviour.
-These screen pieces have content that mutates and never repeats itself and is created in real-time based on incoming data.
+Manual labor is disappearing.
+Potters, glass blowers or cabinetmakers, to name just a few, are dying trades, and with their dwindling presence long traditions refined through the centuries fade.
+Electronics, AI and the robotization of the manufacturing process erase the hand as a fabricating tool.
+Homo faber gives way to homo cyber.
+This key work represents a starting point for the subsequent pieces included in the show of the “dataworks” series, which incorporate generative behaviour: Works that constantly mutate, never repeating and created in real-time based on data.

 In recent years, mobile devices have transformed our lives, encouraging overstimulation and an addictive need for constant updates.
 In this media environment, extreme visions of reality—fake news, conspiracy theories and apocalyptic alarmism—have taken root.
 The resulting informational indigestion generates a crisis of the perception of reality.
 The “dataworks” capture this overwhelming amount of information and transform it into semi-abstract animations in a constant state of flux, a gesture that helps to process the disjointed information we receive.